jaemyoun/CurrentSensor/README.md

-# CurrentSensor
+# IoDM

-CurrentSensor is for a measurement tool for HDD power consumption.
+Internet of Disk Manger (IoDM) is a current sensor manager to measure HDD power consumption and supervise disk states.
+Initial name of IoDM is CurrentSensor, and  it changed after revision 3.

 ## Description

-## CurrentSensor core
+## IoDM core

 ### Revision 1